JanWilczek/wolf-sound-blog/_posts/2021-07-30-convolution-in-probability.md

 {% capture _ %}{% increment equationId20210730  %}{% endcapture %}

 So far, we have looked into many aspects of convolution.
 One of its important applications is in probability: thanks to the convolution, we can obtain the *probability density function* (pdf) of a sum of two independent random variables (RVs).
-It turns out that the pdf of the sum is a convolution of probability distribution functions of the two random variables.
+It turns out that the probability density function of the sum is a convolution of probability distributions of the two random variables.

 In this article, we will show the proof of this theorem.
 This proof takes advantage of the [convolution property of the Fourier transform]({% post_url 2021-03-18-convolution-in-popular-transforms %}).

 # Convolution Theorem in Probability

-> The pdf of a sum of statistically independent random variables is the convolution of the contributing pdfs.
+> The probability density function of a sum of statistically independent random variables is the convolution of the contributing probability density functions.

 # Proof